Texts: Proverbs 8: 1-4, 22-31 (Wisdom calls); John 16: 12-15 (the Spirit of truth)

 And yet, we do make idols: of celebrities, sports stars, the nation.
 Even church can become a false idol.
 But the good news is that within idolatry are impulses that can help us move beyond them to the Holy One and Holy Three who is the God of Love.

 Worship involves the assigning of sacred value through ritual actions, and it seems to be a universal phenomenon.
-We all value something an as ultimate concern.
+We all value something as an ultimate concern.
 In the church, we hope that our ultimate concern is the living God.
 Often, however, it is an idol.

 Almost anything can become an idol.
 Young children are pretty much forced to idolize their parents because of their dependence on them.
 Soldiers would be hard pressed to obey the dangerous commands of their superiors if they didn't at least somewhat idolize their nation or empire.